Lsssdi/alx-system_engineering-devops/README.md

-files related to shell basics
+this repo contains all projects related to the ALX software enginerring devops